Excitement is Growing (Native!)

 Ft.
 Myers, Florida

 For those not familiar with Florida Gulf Coast University, it is often referred to as "Florida's Environmental University."
-We will offer student housing to all conference attendees at an unbelievable price of $40 per bed or $80 for a private suite (2 beds).
-This amazing price will include linens and a nice breakfast in the morning.
+Student housing is available to all conference attendees at an unbelievable price of $40 per bed or $80 for a private suite (2 beds).
+This amazing price will include linens and a full breakfast in the morning.
+On campus housing is strongly recommended for immersing yourself in the native plant environment.

 Then there are the field trips!
 Because the lodging is so inexpensive and easy, you will certainly want to participate in the Thursday and Sunday field trips.
 You will have the opportunity to explore our natural treasures with the best of the best of experts around.